 Your lease contract might already include gap coverage.
 Car dealerships often add it into the contract.
 This is because it ensures that they’ll be able to get their money back if the vehicle gets totaled.
 Before buying any gap of your own, you should check with your car lender to make sure that you don’t already have it.

 Frequently Asked Questions

-The dealer you lease from will most likely require you to buy full coverage and possibly gap insurance.
-They may also want you to set a certain coverage limit.
-This will all lead to higher premiums because you’ll likely need more insurance.
-It would also be a good idea to compare rates between different companies so you can get the cheapest deal possible.
+The dealer you lease from will most likely require you to buy full coverage coverage and possibly guaranteed asset protection.
+They may also require you to maintain high limits.
+Depending on the vehicle, these extra protections can really add up.
+That’s why it’s good idea to compare rates between different companies so you can get the best deal possible.

 Does guaranteed asset protection (Gap) cover leased cars?